openactive/2018-20.openactive.io/about-openactive.md

 ---
-title: Our Mission
+title: About OpenActive
-permalink: "/our-misson/"
+permalink: "/about-openactive/"
 position: 1
 is_main_navigation: false
 is_secondary_navigation: true